klum-dsl/klum-ast/wiki/Usage.md

 ## All-in-One

-In the all in one scenario, all parts of the system are in one project.
+In the all-in-one scenario, all parts of the system are in one project.
 While this is useful for kickstart scenarios, the main disadvantage is missing IDE support, which currently does not work (due to a bug in IntelliJ : see [IDEA-162019](https://youtrack.jetbrains.com/issue/IDEA-162019), [IDEA-171012](https://youtrack.jetbrains.com/issue/IDEA-171012) and [IDEA-171017](https://youtrack.jetbrains.com/issue/IDEA-171017), and an open task for eclipse: